+- d.
+To inform criteria b) and c) above, as a minimum, the following assessments are submitted to support a planning application:

+- i.
+Environmental Statement if required;

+- ii.
+Heritage Impact Assessment;

+- iii.
+Ecological Assessment;

 - iv.
 Flood Risk Assessment;

 - v.
 Drainage Strategy and SuDS Masterplan;

 - vi.
 Transport Assessment;

 - vii.
 Travel Plan;

 - viii.
 Air Quality Assessment;

 - ix.
 Noise Impact Assessment;

-- x.
-Contaminated Land Investigation Report to include gas monitoring;
+- $x. \quad \hbox{Contaminated Land Investigation Report to include gas monitoring};\\$

 - xi.
 Landscape and Visual Impact Assessment;

 - xii.
 Lighting Assessment;

 - xiii.
 Arboricultural Assessment.

 - 3.104 The Council is committed to the delivery of a comprehensive sustainable development on this key site and expects a single outline planning application covering the entirety of the site.
 The Council will use all powers available to achieve a comprehensive development of this strategic site, including Compulsory Purchase if necessary. - 3.105 Before Planning Permission is granted for development, a Masterplan and Design Guide/Code for the whole site must be prepared by the site promoter, in conjunction with and approved by the Council.
 The Masterplan must be accompanied by a Phasing Plan which identifies trigger points for infrastructure delivery relative to the timing of development phases.
 The aim of this is to ensure that a high-quality neighbourhood with an overarching design ethos and sense of place is delivered, which has the infrastructure needed to support the development, not just once development is complete, but as phases come forward. - 3.106 The site promoter's masterplan will be expected to take the 2017 published Framework Masterplan as a starting point.
 This was informed by extensive community and stakeholder consultation both through online questionnaires and workshop sessions, and the Council expects the further detailed masterplanning to continue this engagement. - 3.107 The final agreed Masterplan and Design Guide/Code will be a material consideration in the determination of future planning applications. - 3.108 While substantial evidence has been compiled to support this plan, including around the deliverability of the site and infrastructure needed to support it (Transport Assessment and Southleigh Transport Study; Viability Report; Infrastructure Delivery Plan), this evidence will need to be further refined before a planning application is submitted.
 The Transport Assessment indicates that the development may not need a direct access onto the A27, but it also makes clear that the sub-regional transport model has limitations in its ability to isolate the impact of individual sites.
 Therefore, at an early stage it will be necessary to test in further detail the need for an access from this site directly onto the A27.
-Until it is irrefutably demonstrated that such an access is not needed, land is safeguarded through this plan to allow it to be delivered at an appropriate stage in this development (see Policy IN2). - 3.109 Continuous dialogue will take place with the landowners, infrastructure providers and other key partners.
-This will include exploration of bringing on board expertise, support and/or available funding from delivery agencies such as Homes England.
-A coordinated effort will be needed from all stakeholders to bring about this large development.
-A dedicated Development Management officer funded by the applicant will be needed to properly support the processes.
+Until it is irrefutably demonstrated that such an access is not needed, land is safeguarded through this plan to allow it to be delivered at an appropriate stage in this development (see Policy IN2).
+In terms of transport infrastructure, the Local Plan Transport Assessment has identified possible mitigation measures for the local road network, and land is safeguarded through Policy IN2 for an access from this site directly onto the A27.
+The applicant will need undertake a site specific transport assessment to supplement and update this evidence, and work with the Borough Council and its Highway Authority partners to agree a suitable transport mitigation package.
+This should include full consideration of reducing the need to travel and facilitating active and sustainable transport modes.